foundriesio/docs/source/porting-guide/pg-spl-optee.rst

 .. note::

-    If the user chooses to not use the reference board as the OPTEEMACHINE, further considerations have to be made in order to integrate OP-TEE support into LmP: :ref:`ref-sec-tfa-optee`.
+    If you choose to not use the reference board as the ``OPTEEMACHINE``, further considerations are needed to integrate OP-TEE support into LmP.
+    See :ref:`ref-sec-tfa-optee`.